scarolan/tofucat-aws/docs/index.md

 }
 ```

-OpenTofu code is based on the [HCL2 toolkit](https://github.com/hashicorp/hcl).

 OpenTofu is a declarative language that is specifically designed for provisioning infrastructure on any cloud or platform.

 ---